 Many people wonder what a law school exam is like.
 Most exams for an associate's or bachelor's degree are regurgitation exams where you quickly spit large amounts of memorized information out of your fingertips until your hands are sore from writing.
 Some master's degree exams are like that, too, but you may also be asked to create new research from existing facts and concepts and to document your findings.
 You will write several papers of 20 pages or more for several courses.
 Your master's degree thesis will likely be around 100 pages.
 At the Ph.D. level, your dissertation - a fancy word for a really big paper based on new research - will likely span 200-300 pages.
 Most people have trouble writing 2-3 pages, let alone 200-300.

 Law school is quite different.
 A law school exam is not about creating something new, but rather deciphering facts, drawing multiple conclusions, and showing the lines of reasoning you devised to get to each of these conclusions.
 Knowing and understanding legal jargon and principles is a must and the only way to learn all of this is to dive right into the study of cases.
 Writing case briefs, or summaries of actual cases in your own words, is good practice for determining the principles introduced and applied in each case.
 Nobody will teach you how to do this.
 You figure it out on your own.
 Your exam is graded anonymously, so there is no opportunity for bias in grading.
 You are given X time to complete Y questions, so, for example, 3 hours to complete 6 questions.
 Each question could require an hour or more of time, so if you cannot quickly recall facts and cases, you're basically hosed.
 The only way to adequately prepare for a law school exam is to be fluent in your knowledge of the law and how to apply the rules of law to different scenarios.
 This is where active class participation can help you.
-If you typically tune yourself out in a classroom, you'll be in trouble.
+If you typically fall asleep in a classroom, you'll be in trouble.
 Exam questions are typically in the following format:

 Blah blah blah... case details... case details about case details... blah blah blah for half a page to two pages of text... lots of details... too many details... some useless but you need to find the useful ones...